devskar/init-cli/README.md

 -L, --list list available templates <br>
 -t, --template <template-name> select a template <br>
 -h, --help display help for command <br>

+## Setup Scripts

+Each template can have one `init.setup.js`.
+It has to export a function that can take `projectPath` as string argument.
+That script will be run after all files have bin created.
+It should be used to install dependencies or any other ways to setup the project.